WukLab/Hotpot/README.md

 with the IP address of your CD (Kind of raw, well..).

 ### S4.2: Config Hotpot
 Hotpot has several config options that have to be configured at compile time.
+The configurations have already been set if you are running master.
 TODO: A detailed list and explanation.

 ### S4.3: Recompile Modules
 After `S4.1` and `S4.2`, you need to recompile by doing `make` again.